Example pattern

 Resources → Solution

-Delivery uses current resources to make the artifact.
-A strong Deliverer keeps things moving.
-Decisions get made, work gets done.
+Delivery uses resources to create the solution.
+A strong deliverer pushes until something gets made.
 The risk: speed without sufficient specification or verification accumulates debt.

 Verification